About Creative State 2016-2020

-Creative State is the Victorian Government's strategy to strengthen and grow the state's creative industries and the value they bring to Victorians.
+Creative State 2016-2020 was the Victorian Government's first-ever strategy to strengthen and grow the state's creative industries and the value they bring to Victorians.

-Launched in April 2016, following extensive sector and public consultation, the four year strategy is backed by $115 million in new funding.
+Launched in April 2016, following extensive sector and public consultation, the four-year strategy was back by $115 million in funding.

-It contains 40 targeted actions which together provide an integrated plan to grow the state's $23 billion creative and cultural economy, provide more opportunities for Victorians to embark on creative careers and enjoy creative experiences, and position Victoria as a globally recognised creative state.
+Made up of 40 targeted actions the strategy sought to grow the state's creative and cultural economy, provide more opportunities for Victorians to embark on creative careers and enjoy creative experiences, and position Victoria as a globally recognised creative state.

 Read the foreword from the Minister for Creative Industries or watch his speech from the Creative State launch.